 As librarians, we are committed to providing curated resources in all formats to our community.
 It is our intention that these resources can provide education and context about the events of the spring of 2020 which brought awareness of systemic racism against Black Americans to the forefront.
-We stand with the American Library Association (ALA) in their #LibrariesRespond initiative and wish to share the following statement from their website:
+We stand with the American Library Association (ALA) in their #LibrariesRespond initiative.

 We offer these resources as a starting point to understanding systemic racism in America, and to offer reading lists which put Black voices at the center.
 Educating ourselves and our communities about racism, and learning to have difficult conversations with one anther about the impacts of racism, is an important component of building a more just future for all Americans.